haskell/ghcup-hs/docs/guide.md

 If the argument is omitted, the default is `recommended`.

+Other tags include:

+- `prerelease`: a prerelease version
+- `latest-prerelease`: the latest prerelease version
+- `nightly`: a nightly version
+- `latest-nightly`: the latest nightly version

 ## Manpages

 For man pages to work you need [man-db](http://man-db.nongnu.org/) as your `man` provider, then issue `man ghc`.
 Manpages only work for the currently set ghc.